kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 In this note, I will describe how you create a new Katalon Studio project and set it up to carry out *Visual Testing* as I did.

+I assume that you want your new project:
+1. to take screenshots of 2 environments of your AUT (*Application Under Test*) : *Development* and *Production*
+2. to compare images to find any significant visual differences
+3. to make a HTML view of generated image files
+4. to make the HTML view shows the summary of test results (PASS/FAILED)

 I will use a term '*the demo project*' for short for the  [VisualTestingInKatalonStudio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.

 ## (1) create a new Katalon Studio project